Pre-release version of Clooz 4 now available!

 Image of the Clooz Data Transfer Manager window

-Importing and exporting information to/from Clooz is the topic of three videos, and several sections of the Clooz User's Manual.
+Importing and exporting information to/from Clooz is the topic of several sections of the Clooz User Guide.

 Clooz Reporting Features